By Ryann Anderson

 “VIU has committed to minimizing the overall environmental impact of these buildings during all phases of design and construction, and they have been built in accordance with that consideration,” says Lewis.
 “This consideration goes well beyond material selection and waste products, and also considers indirect impacts to the environment and the local area.”

 Other LEED facilities include the Deep Bay Marine Field Station, located on the Baynes Sound, and their new Cowichan campus.
 The campus features permeable parking lot surfaces, bioswales, and a wet meadow for stormwater management.
-The building features ultra-low-flow plumbing fixtures and its hot water comes from solar panels.
+The building features ultra-low-flow plumbing fixtures, and its hot water comes from gas water heaters in wa.
 No potable water is used for landscape irrigation.
 Ninety percent of the lighting is provided by natural daylight, and the roof is 90 percent green.

 The Cowichan campus will also be one of the VIU buildings to use a new geo-exchange system for heating and cooling, something the university has been developing for a decade.